 After I did a presentation about 'graphic design & music' at a symposium (in september 2016) Publish's editor in chief Dirk van Ginkel, who was in the audience, wanted to write an article about me and my work.
 We had a lovely chat in the studio about graphic design as well as music, knowing that we both play guitar.
 Working on the first edition of 2017 they decided to use my work for MAD Fest for the cover, making it their first black and typographical cover!
 What a way to end a year and begin the next...

-I designed the packaging for Asilda Store, an online lifestyle store run by Los Angeles based photographer Anastasia Petukhova.
-I was interviewed for her blog about my brand, my growth as a designer, my process and how I created the design for the Asilda Store packaging.
+I designed the packaging for Asilda Store, an online lifestyle store that sells ‘Inspiration Boost Items’ - pins, patches, and stickers.
+I was interviewed for their blog about my brand, my growth as a designer, my process and how I created the design for the Asilda Store packaging.
 Read the full interview here.

 In november 2015 I got an e-mail from novum magazine saying they wanted to print an article about my work.
 In the issue of february 2016 they included a 6 page article with pictures of my work and this short bio: